How to Know When to Break Up

 13. You do not look forward to spending time with your partner

-If you do not feel like spending time with your partner and do not miss them when they are not around a lot, it may be time to break up.
+It may be time to break up if you do not feel like spending time with your partner and do not miss them when they are not around a lot.

-In fact, you may find yourself overscheduling your weekends, so you are out doing things on your own.
+You may find yourself overscheduling your weekends, so you are doing things alone.

 Very often, when we fall out of love with someone, we start seeing things we once found cute as annoying.

-Since the love is gone, you may find it difficult to put up with certain habits or things that your partner says.
+Since the love is gone, you may struggle to put up with certain habits or things your partner says.

 15. Friends and family question your relationship